Call Now Book Appointment

 How is SuperPATH Surgery Performed?

-- The surgeon makes a small incision on the side of your hip and retracts the buttock muscles and tendons to access the hip joint.
-No soft tissues are cut or damaged while performing this step.
-In rare cases, they release the tendon to get better access.
+• The surgeon makes a small incision in line with the femur and gently retracts the surrounding muscles and tendons to access the hip joint.
+No soft tissues are cut — both the anterior and posterior capsules are preserved, maintaining joint stability.
+In rare cases, the surgeon releases a tendon to gain better access.

-- Next, they place a dome-shaped acetabular implant into the socket.
-The femoral head is replaced by the femoral implant that resembles a ball on a stick.
-It fits perfectly into the previously prepared body and neck of the femur.
+• A dome-shaped acetabular implant is placed into the socket.
+The damaged femoral head is then removed and replaced by a femoral implant — a ball-on-stick component that fits precisely into the prepared neck of the femur, all without disturbing the surrounding muscles.

-- After testing their stability and movement, they replace the hip joint with this new one and close the incision with sutures and staples.
+• After testing stability and range of movement, the new joint is left in place and the incision is closed with sutures and staples.

 What Does Recovery after SuperPATH Surgery Look Like?